kevin-brodsky-arm/morello-project-website/_pages/homepage.md

             * Bionic: Supports Android
             * musl libc: Lightweight C library intended to support initial "embedded" Linux environments

-            ### CHERI GCC toolchain & libraries (under development)
+            ### Morello GCC toolchain & libraries (under development)

             Development of a GCC-based open-source toolchain and associated GlibC is ongoing.

-            An initial proof of concept release is expected early in 2022, with expanded functionality (dynamic linking, C++, etc) emerging throughout the year.
+            An initial proof of concept release is expected mid 2022, with expanded functionality (dynamic linking, C++, etc) emerging throughout the year.

             ### Graphics Enablement (under development)

             Media support for Morello hardware (Mali-D35 display processor and Mali-G76 GPU) is based around Open Source Software.

             The display processor relies on an existing upstream Kernel driver.
-GPU support will be based on the Panfrost open source driver framework for Mali Bifrost GPU architectures.
+GPU support is based on the Panfrost open-source driver framework for Mali Bifrost GPU architectures, enabling public ecosystem development

             Initial UI support in development environments will be based on software rendering.

-            Enabling Panfrost driver support for the Morello hardware platform and purecap ports of graphics libraries will be an ongoing activity through 2022.
+The aim is to validate an initial Morello platform port of a 64-bit Panfrost GPU driver in a Linux/Mesa graphics framework in the first half of 2022.
+This provides a foundation for Android graphics development and also support longer term investigation into the application of the security architecture to graphics stacks.
 ---